Syphilis Clinical Presentation

 • Dementia

-The lesions of benign tertiary syphilis usually develop within 3-10 years of infection.
-The typical lesion is a gumma, and patient complaints usually are secondary to bone pain, which is described as a deep boring pain characteristically worse at night.
+The lesions of gummatous tertiary syphilis usually develop within 3-10 years of infection.
+The patient complaints are usually secondary to bone pain, which is described as a deep boring pain characteristically worse at night.
 Trauma may predispose a specific site to gumma involvement.

 CNS involvement may occur, with presenting symptoms representative of the area affected (ie, brain involvement [headache, dizziness, mood disturbance, neck stiffness, blurred vision] and spinal cord involvement [bulbar symptoms, weakness and wasting of shoulder girdle and arm muscles, incontinence, impotence]).

-Some patients may present up to 20 years after infection with behavioral changes and other signs of dementia, which is indicative of neurosyphilis.
+Some patients may present up to 20 years after infection with behavioral changes and other signs of dementia, which is indicative of paresis.

 Congenital syphilis